Master of Science (MSc)

-A Master of Science (MSc) normally follows an undergraduate degree such as a Bachelor of Science (BSc) or a Bachelor of Biomedical Science (BBmedSc).
-A Masters degree is recognised worldwide.
+A Master of Science (MSc) at Victoria University of Wellington normally follows an undergraduate degree such as a Bachelor of Science (BSc) or a Bachelor of Biomedical Science (BBmedSc).
+A Master's degree is recognised worldwide.

-Victoria University offers a range of traditional research Masters programmes as well as six specialist coursework Masters programmes.
-A separate Masters programme is offered for the Master of Biomedical Science.
+Victoria University offers a range of traditional research Master's programmes as well as a range of specialist Master's programmes, including a separate programme for the Master of Biomedical Science.

 A Master of Science degree will equip you for a career in science with well-developed technical and laboratory skills as well as academic writing practice.
 You will carry out in-depth supervised research for a year, write a thesis and probably author some publications for peer-reviewed journals.

 Two to two and half years full time or equivalent part time.

 A Bachelor’s degree in an appropriate field, with an average grade of B+ or higher in relevant 300 level courses.

 Students may also qualify for entry if they have appropriate work or other experience, as approved by the Associate Dean (Students & Postgraduate Research).

 - Part 1 (the first year) is equivalent to an Honours programme, but the Research course is replaced with a Research Preparation course.